Top 5 4th Quarter Trades of NE - GuruFocus.com

-NEW YORK STATE COMMON RETIREMENT FUND recently filed their 13F report for the fourth quarter of 2022, which ended on 2022-12-31.
+NEW MEXICO EDUCATIONAL RETIREMENT BOARD recently filed their 13F report for the fourth quarter of 2022, which ended on 2022-12-31.

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-The New York State Common Retirement Fund is a privately owned pension fund that was founded in 1983.
-It is currently the third largest pension fund in the United States with over $175 billion in audited net assets held.
-The fund has over one million members, retirees, and beneficiaries with over 3000 government employers.
-In 2014, almost $10 billion was paid out in benefits to retirees.
-The majority of funds are invested in domestic equities, making up over a third of its total funds.
-The rest are split into core fixed income, which makes up almost a quarter of total investments, non-U.S. equities, private equity, and real estate, among others, in order of decreasing fund allocation.
-The New York State Common Retirement Fund, also known as the New York State and Local Retirement System (NYSLRS), utilizes two different systems, although they are controlled and managed by the same staff members: the Employees’ Retirement System (ERS) and the Police and Fire Retirement System (PFRS).
-The former provides services and disability retirement benefits (including death benefits) to participating employees in public non-teaching positions exclusively in New York City.
-The latter provides the same services and benefits to police officers and firefighters under public employers in New York City.
-The ERS is the larger of the two systems with over 600 thousand members while the PFRS is the smaller of the two and has roughly over a third of a hundred thousand members.
-The rest of the members are made out of pensioners and beneficiaries.
-The administrative head of the fund is the New York State Comptroller, Thomas DiNapoli, who acts as the sole trustee of the Common Retirement fund, overseeing 346 benefit programs offered by the NYSLRS.
-Since taking officer, DiNapoli has made “high investment returns a priority and established greater transparency and accountability.”
+The New Mexico Educational Retirement Board is a private investment management organization based out of Santa Fe, New Mexico.
+The organization acts as the manager of the New Mexico retirement system, focusing on “providing secure retirement benefits for New Mexico's educational employees--past, present and future.”
+The origins of the organization can be traced back to the 1925 retirement act led by John Hall.
+The first iteration of the company catered only to faculty members at the university level and would have no required contributions from either employees or university.
+The organization would then increase its scope to include firemen in the following years and then go on to include all public teachers by 1933.
+Along with the Education Retirement Act, the organization would continue to evolve, encompassing more and more groups of people such as returning service men and women and modifying its management board.
+New Mexico Educational Retirement Board has expanded to now have additional offices in Albuquerque, New Mexico and Las Cruces, New Mexico.
+The organization invests in the public equity, alternative, and fixed income markets on a global scale, allocating its assets in the stocks of small and large cap companies.
+New Mexico Educational Retirement Board invests most heavily in the information technology sector, which alone makes up almost a fifth of its total asset allocations, and also invests in the health care, finance, consumer discretionary, real estate, consumer staples, industrials, utilities and telecommunications, and energy sectors, among other sectors to a lesser degree, in order of decreasing allocation.
+The organization holds its allocations an average of just under 30 quarters although it only holds its top 10 allocations for 16.2 quarters on average.
+New Mexico Educational Retirement Board now caters to over 65,000 active members, 49,000 inactive members, and 45,000 retirees and manages one of the “highest-ranking public pension plans in the country in terms of return on investment.”

-As of the latest 13F report, the guru’s equity portfolio contained 3232 stocks valued at a total of $72.96Bil.
+As of the latest 13F report, the guru’s equity portfolio contained 904 stocks valued at a total of $1.86Bil.
 The top holdings were

-According to GuruFocus data, these were NEW YORK STATE COMMON RETIREMENT FUND’s top five trades of the quarter.
+According to GuruFocus data, these were NEW MEXICO EDUCATIONAL RETIREMENT BOARD’s top five trades of the quarter.

+NEW MEXICO EDUCATIONAL RETIREMENT BOARD reduced their investment in NAS:AAPL by 79,300 shares.
+The trade had a 0.52% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $156.95.

 Microsoft Corp

-NEW YORK STATE COMMON RETIREMENT FUND reduced their investment in NAS:MSFT by 1,145,679 shares.
-The trade had a 0.38% impact on the equity portfolio.
+NEW MEXICO EDUCATIONAL RETIREMENT BOARD reduced their investment in NAS:MSFT by 33,100 shares.
+The trade had a 0.41% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $264.05.

 GuruFocus gives the company a financial strength rating of 8 out of 10 and a profitability rating of 10 out of 10.